 Our albums offer the choice of four incredible paper options: Fuji Silk, Fuji Metallic, Mohawk Eggshell, and Canon DreamLabo Deep Matte.

 The Silk option is our standard offer in all of our albums and is printed using Noritsu HD Silver Halide technology on Fujicolor Crystal Archive professional photo paper.

 Interestingly, selecting this method and paper type means your work will be directly exposed onto the paper, and, therefore, absent of any ink being used in the process.
 However, this method assures impeccable quality and unrivaled longevity with each print.

 Indeed, Noritsu’s HD direct exposure technology together with Fujicolor’s professional papers will leave your professional images looking stunning.

 This album is presented in our standard Silk paper option.
 There's a reason Silk paper is our standard it has a tremendous finish, vivid detail, and leaves an elegant impression.

 Moreover, despite a softer finish, silk paper retains vibrant colors and details and exudes an extremely crisp finish.
-In this way it is often viewed as the best of both worlds and is why it’s our standard option in our albums.
+In this way, it is often viewed as the best of both worlds, in being crisp like a glossy, but soft like a matte.

 A three-way comparison of our papers.
 Notice the pop and glare in the middle from the sensational metallic paper and finish.

 Fujicolor themselves even boast a, “High D-max,” resulting in, “a wide tonal range, producing high image - quality prints with a rich textural quality.
 Moreover, a “Vibrant Color Reproduction,” as well as the, “Highest level of image stability,” makes the Digital Pearl Metallic paper, “ideal for display purposes.”